Great photography. On time. On budget.

 In December 2010, I gave a presentation on behalf of the British Photographic Council at the European Federation of Journalists’ Authors Rights in a Digital Age conference, detailing the current state of copyright law in the UK, and how it affects working photographers.

-In September 2011, I was proud to speak – successfully – in defence of copyright law at the Bradford courthouse, in the first Photography on Trial debate as part of the Ways of Looking photography festival.
+In September 2011, I spoke – successfully – in defence of copyright law at the Bradford courthouse, in the first Photography on Trial debate as part of the Ways of Looking photography festival.

 From 2006 to 2009 I was the editor of the Editorial Photographers UK news website, responsible for the relaunch of the site, a redesign, CMS integration, and producing fresh weekly content.